twigjs/twig.js/README.md

 Twig.js is currently a work in progress and supports a limited subset of the Twig templating language (with more coming).

+### Docs

 Documentation is available in the [twig.js wiki](https://github.com/justjohn/twig.js/wiki) on Github.

 ### Feature Support

-For a list of supported tags/filters/functions/tests see the [implementation notes on the wiki](https://github.com/justjohn/twig.js/wiki/Supported-Features---Implementation-Notes).
+For a list of supported tags/filters/functions/tests see the [Implementation Notes](https://github.com/justjohn/twig.js/wiki/Implementation-Notes) page on the wiki.

 # Node Usage